Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Analysis of Incentives and Revenues

-We now analyze the revenue of the COAD mechanism.
-First, we demonstrate that as the number of bidders $m^*$ increases, there is a corresponding increase in the expected revenue. \begin{theorem} For any given item with features $z^*=\tilde{z}\in \mathcal{Z}$, the expected revenue of the COAD mechanism will increase as the number of bidders $m^*$ increases.
-That is, for any integers $m_1^*\geq m_2^*\geq 1$,
+We now analyze the revenue performance of the COAD mechanism.
+In particular, we show that as the number of bidders $m^*$ increases, the expected revenue also increases. \begin{theorem} For any given item with feature $z^*=\tilde{z}\in \mathcal{Z}$, the expected revenue of COAD will increase as the number of bidders $m^*$ increases.
+That is, for any $m_1^*\geq m_2^*\geq 1$,